16 Top-Rated Beaches in England

 We may earn a commission from affiliate links ()

-England's coastline encompasses regions of outstanding beauty, areas distinguished by dramatic sea cliffs, yawning bays, and some truly remarkable beaches.
-These glorious swathes of golden sand can be found the length and breadth of the country, fronting towns and cities, skirting estuaries and countryside, and embellishing islands both big and small.
+England's coastline is glorious.
+Between dramatic sea cliffs, yawning bays, and remarkable beaches, you're in for a treat while visiting this verdant isle.
+Stunning swathes of golden sand can be found on England's best beaches.
+They run along the length and breadth of the country, fronting towns and cities, skirting estuaries, and embellishing islands both big and small.

-Outstandingly diverse in their environmental makeup, these beaches afford endless vacation opportunities for anyone looking to spend time beside the sea.
+Outstandingly diverse in their environmental makeup, the best beaches in England afford endless vacation opportunities for families, solo travelers, and anyone looking to spend time beside the sea.
 Hotels, restaurants, and first-rate leisure amenities, including an abundance of fantastic water sports facilities, serve many of these beaches.
-Some are located off the beaten track and make ideal retreats for those seeking peaceful oceanfront solitude.
-Others, meanwhile, are located near historic landmarks, buildings that help define their character and sense of place.

-Find a picturesque pocket of sand for your next vacation with our list of the top beaches in England.
+Find the perfect picturesque pocket of sand for your next vacation with our list of the top beaches in England.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.